Skip to content

 What language is Dogon?

-Dogon is a dialect of Dogon.
+Dogon is a dialect of the Dogon language.

 Which region is Dogon associated with?